 Summit day begins in the early hours of the morning, with climbers setting off under the starlit sky.
 The ascent is challenging, requiring mental and physical endurance.
 The trail steadily climbs to Stella Point (5,756m), where trekkers witness an unforgettable sunrise over the African plains.

 From Stella Point, the final trek to Uhuru Peak (5,895m) is a slow but rewarding journey.
-Reaching the summit, climbers celebrate their achievement, take photos, and admire the stunning glaciers surrounding the peak.
+Reaching the summit, climbers celebrate their achievements, take photos, and admire the stunning glaciers surrounding the peak.
 After spending time at the summit, the descent begins back to Barafu Camp for a short rest before continuing down to Mweka Camp (3,100m).
 This long day is demanding but fulfilling, marking the highlight of the trek.

 Day 8: Mweka Camp to Mweka Gate